 As eCommerce websites have become easier and easier to set up, the level of competition has skyrocketed.
 You can no longer rely on just having a great product and a website.
-This is why Search Engine Optimisation is so crucial for your Shopify store to succeed in today’s super competitive market.
+This is why Search Engine Optimisation is so crucial for your Shopify or Shopify Plus store in 2020 to succeed in today’s super competitive market.

 In this guide, I’ll walk you through the core concepts of SEO and what exactly needs to get done to get the most out of SEO for your Shopify Ecommerce store.